ibm-ecosystem-engineering/SuperKnowa/3. Re-ranker/readme.md

 This directory consists of code implementations for retrieving data (from Solr, Watson Discovery and Elasticsearch) and applying the Re-Ranking algorithm to create a more efficient search result.
 This example demonstrates ColBert based **DrDecr reranker model** here but you can also replace it with any other re-ranking model such as **Perplexity ranking model**.

+Read our blog for more detailed explanation - https://medium.com/towards-generative-ai/improving-rag-retrieval-augmented-generation-answer-quality-with-re-ranker-55a19931325

 ## Directory Content:

 ### Elasticsearch